 DISCLAIMER: CVCC does not maintain a preferred lender list.
 The College does not have any agreements or relationships with any lenders and does not receive any benefit, financial or otherwise, from the use of alternative loans by students.

-If you apply for an alternative loan, the lender is required to obtain a signed self-certification form from you.
+If you apply for an alternative loan, the lender is required to obtain a signed self-certification form (PDF) from you.
 The self-certification form is intended to promote “informed borrowing” by educating borrowers about financial aid availability and encouraging them to seek advice from the financial aid office about other forms of aid before taking out a private education loan.

 For assistance with completing the self-certification forms, please contact the Office of Scholarships and Financial Aid.